roeeziv/SP500_AI_Bot/README.md

 - adjusting parameters for optimal decision trees
 - improving data given for predictions and predictions method

-I made the this project because i believe AI is the future of the universe and it highly intrigues me.
-I took it as a chance to explore more regarding the field
+I initiated this project due to my belief that ML and AI represent the future, and I find them immensely intriguing.
+I saw it as an opportunity to delve deeper into this field.